alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ###WDIC

-WDICs where less than 100 SIC or STC naming the wholesale dealer as the importer were supplied in the 12 months prior to application: No fee applies

-WDICs where more than 100 SIC or STC naming the wholesale dealer as the importer were supplied in the 12 months prior to application: £760
+There is no fee unless more than 100 SICs or STCs naming the wholesale dealer as the importer were supplied in the 12 months before the application.
+In this case, the fee is £760.

 The fee should not accompany the application; an invoice will be sent to you following issue of the certificate.